-When prototyping new queries the planner enables verbose decisions made by the SQLites virtual table API module.
-This module is implemented by osquery code so it is very helpful to learn what predicate constraints are selected and what full table scans are required for JOINs and nested queries.
+When prototyping new queries, the planner enables verbose decisions made by the SQLite virtual table API.
+This is customized by osquery code so it is very helpful to learn what predicate constraints are selected and what full-table scans are required for

 Set this value to

 false to disable column name (header) output.
 If using the shell in an automation or script the header line in